Kimberlee97/tp/docs/DeveloperGuide.md

     * 1a1.
 AddressBook displays an error message prompting the user to provide a valid keyword.

+**Use case: Change the transaction stage of a contact**

+**MSS**

+1. User requests to change the transaction stage of a contact by specifying the contact's index and the new transaction stage.
+2. Homey validates that the specified index exists and the transaction stage is valid.
+3. Homey updates the contact's transaction stage.
+4. Homey displays a success message confirming the update.

+    Use case ends.

+**Extensions**

+* 1a.
+User changes the transaction stage using the `edit` command instead of `transaction`
+  * Steps 2-4 proceed identically but other fields can also be modified alongside the transaction stage.
+* 1b.
+User enters an invalid command format or omits required fields (e.g. `transaction     `).
+  * 1b1.
+Homey displays "Invalid command format!" and the correct command usage details.
+* 2a.
+The given index is invalid.
+  * 2a1.
+If the index is non-positive, Homey displays "Invalid command format!" and indicates that the index must be positive.
+  * 2a2.
+If there are no contacts with that index, Homey displays "The person index provided is invalid".
+* 2b.
+The transaction stage provided is empty or invalid (i.e. not one of `prospect`, `negotiating` or `closed`).
+  * 2b1.
+If the transaction stage provided is empty, Homey displays "Invalid command format!
+Transaction stage cannot be empty.".
+  * 2b1.
+If the transaction stage provided is invalid, Homey displays the list of valid stages.

+**Use case: Editing a remark**

+**MSS**

+1. User requests to change the remark of a contact by specifying the contact's index and the new remark.
+2. Homey validates that the specified index exists and the remark length does not exceed 100 characters.
+3. Homey updates the contact's transaction stage.
+4. Homey displays a success message confirming the update.

+   Use case ends.

+**Extensions**

+* 1a.
+User changes the remark using the `edit` command instead of `remark`
+    * Steps 2-4 proceed identically but other fields can also be modified alongside the transaction stage.
+* 1b.
+User enters an invalid command format or omits required fields (e.g. `transaction     `).
+    * 1b1.
+Homey displays "Invalid command format!" and the correct command usage details.
+* 2a.
+The given index is invalid.
+    * 2a1.
+If the index is non-positive, Homey displays "Invalid command format!" and indicates that the index must be positive.
+    * 2a2.
+If there are no contacts with that index, Homey displays "The person index provided is invalid".
+* 2b.
+The transaction stage provided is empty or invalid (i.e. not one of `prospect`, `negotiating` or `closed`).
+    * 2b1.
+If the transaction stage provided is empty, Homey displays "Invalid command format!
+Transaction stage cannot be empty.".
+    * 2b1.
+If the transaction stage provided is invalid, Homey displays the list of valid stages.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.